TEA-ebook/.github/pull_request_template.md

 ## Checklist
 <!-- This checklist is meant to be ALL checked before submitting your PR for review. -->

-- [ ] I have verified that the commits are all meaningful?
+- [ ] I have verified that the commits are all meaningful.
-- [ ] I have verified that changes are properly covered by automated tests according to the repository standard?
+- [ ] I have verified that changes are properly covered by automated tests according to the repository standard.
-- [ ] I have verified that no documentation update or addition is needed or proposed such changes?
+- [ ] I have verified that no documentation update or addition is needed or proposed such changes.

 ## Functional description